emews/emews-project-creator/README.md

-In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqpy template will also install the EQ/Py EMEWS Swift-t extension in `ext/EQ-Py`.
+In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqpy template will also install the EQPy EMEWS Swift-t extension in `ext/EQ-Py`.
 The extension consists of the following files.

 * `ext/EQ-Py/eqpy.py`